-A minor in Spanish is available to students who satisfactorily complete SPA 221, 222, 315, and 316 or 317.
-Students must maintain a grade point average of at least 2.
-0 in the minor.
 A major in Modern Languages with a concentration in Spanish and a supporting program in French is available to students who satisfactorily complete the degree requirements.
 For details of the major please refer to the information on Modern Languages in the catalog.
-Student must maintain a grade point average of at least 2.
-5 in the major.
+Student must maintain a grade point average of at least 2.5 in the major.